Einstein's `Z\"urich Notebook' and his Journey to General Relativity: The final phase in November 1915

 In connection with the Einstein-Hilbert relation there have been lots of discussions and controversies on the famous trace term in the final field equations of GR.
-It may be of some interest if I present an abbreviated version of Einstein's reasoning that is easy to grasp by a modern reader.
-In what follows, I will rewrite Einstein's arguments, presented in CPAE, Vol. 6, Doc.
-30, without changing the content.
-(Recall that he did not yet know the contracted Bianchi identity.)
+It may be of some interest if I present a streamlined version of Einstein's reasoning in November 1915.
+In what follows, I will rewrite Einstein's arguments, presented in CPAP, Vol. 6, Docs.
+21, 22 and 25, without changing the content.\footnote{Since Ehrenfest had some technical difficulties in his study of these papers, Einstein presented in a letter all the calculational details \cite{Ein8}.} (Recall that he did not yet know the contracted Bianchi identity.)